How Does Tithi Shape Your Personality?

 Chaturdashi (14th Tithi): 156° – 168°

-Lesson: Balance giving with receiving.
-Rest after emotional days; empathy also needs boundaries.
+The lesson?
+Balance how much you give and receive.
+Rest after emotional days; empathy needs boundaries.

 After Purnima, the Moon begins its return journey toward the Sun.
 The light starts reducing each night; this is called the Krishna Paksha, or the waning half of the lunar month.
 The Tithi count continues from 16 to 30, but the emotional movement reverses direction: from expression to reflection, from building to releasing.
 Each waning Tithi mirrors its waxing counterpart but expresses it inwardly, where Shukla Tithis act, Krishna Tithis internalize.
 This is why the list jumps from 15 to 30: the 30th Tithi (Amavasya) ends the cycle, when the Moon and Sun meet again, and a new Shukla Paksha begins.